squid-cache/squid-cache.github.io/Features/CacheManager.rst

 For the Flags column:

-  * C Means positively cached.
+  * '''C''' means positively cached.
-  * N Means negatively cached.
+  * '''N''' means negatively cached.
-  * P Means the request is pending being dispatched.
+  * '''P''' means the request is pending being dispatched.
-  * D Means the request has been dispatched and we're waiting for an answer.
+  * '''D''' means the request has been dispatched and we're waiting for an answer.
-  * L Means it is a locked entry because it represents a parent or sibling.
+  * '''L''' means it is a locked entry because it represents a parent or sibling.

 The TTL column represents "Time To Live" (i.e., how long the cache entry is valid).
-(May be negative if the document has expired.)
+(May be negative if the entry has expired.)

-The N column is the number of IP addresses from which the cache has documents.
+The N column is the number of hostnames which the cache has translations for.

-The rest of the line lists all the IP addresses that have been associated with that IP cache entry.
+The rest of the line lists all the host names that have been associated with that IP cache entry.

 == What is the fqdncache and how is it different from the ipcache? ==